Wrongfully Detained

 Myanmar is another country in which the US does not have a cordial relationship.
 Danny Fenster is a journalist who served in Myanmar during the 2021 coup.
 He had been critical of the junta, but on the day, he was to get on a plane to leave the country, he was wrongfully detained.
 The junta censored media outlets while it took control of the country and arrested the leadership.
 Mr. Fenster was charged with incitement and spreading false information and ultimately sentenced to eleven years in prison in a secret trial.
 A few days after his sentencing, he was released to former UN ambassador and former New Mexico Gov Bill Richardson, who had negotiated Mr. Fenster’s release.
 The terms of the release have not been made public; the country listed the reason for humanitarian reasons.

-There are those who will argue that negotiating with governments who wrongfully detain citizens might increase (or encourage) the number of Americans detained by other countries.
-While it is true that there is no guarantee that whoever is exchanged will not try to do harm against the US or its allies or use whatever leverage they gain to have sanctions removed while they commit war crimes against another country – it is a chance we should take to protect our citizens here and afar.
+Some will argue that negotiating with governments who wrongfully detain citizens might increase (or encourage) the number of Americans detained by other countries.
+While it is true that there is no guarantee that whoever is exchanged will not try to harm the US or its allies or use whatever leverage they gain to have sanctions removed while they commit war crimes against another country – it is a chance we should take to protect our citizens here and afar.
 Once the highest level of the US government deems a US citizen as wrongfully detained, it should do everything in its power to bring them home, and it should not stop until the mission is complete. #ThinkingOutLoud #WrongfullyDetained #BrittneyGriner

 With gratitude… Lara